-At the date this Proxy Statement went to press, we did not know of any other matters to be acted upon at the meeting other than the election of directors, ratification of the appointment of independent auditors, and approval of an amendment to the Company s Long-Term Incentive Plan, as discussed in this Proxy Statement.
-If any other matter is presented, proxy holders will vote on the matter in accordance with their best
+At the date this Proxy Statement went to press, we did not know of any other matters to be acted upon at the meeting other than the election of directors, ratification of the appointment of independent auditors, approval on an advisory basis of the compensation of our named executive officers, approval of amendments to the National Oilwell Varco, Inc. Long-Term Incentive Plan and approval of the National Oilwell Varco, Inc. Annual Cash Incentive Plan for Executive Officers, as discussed in this Proxy Statement.
+If any other matter is presented, proxy holders will vote on the matter in accordance with their best judgment.

-National Oilwell Varco s 2008 Annual Report on Form 10-K filed on March 2, 2009 is included in this mailing, but is not considered part of the proxy solicitation materials.
+National Oilwell Varco's 2012 Annual Report on Form 10-K filed on February 22, 2013 is included in this mailing, but is not considered part of the proxy solicitation materials.